Ω

 The solar trackers are the LED3XS24Vc1NP, $40us.
 These have been modified with the "no park" feature, (see below).
 This was required as the orientation of the boat changes constantly.

-What the Fresnel dish looks like before mirrors are added.
-This is William's version of the
+What the William Fitch's Fresnel Dish looks like before mirrors are added.

 I have a copy of the The Mother Earth News version here: